wixplosives/stylable-intelligence/README.md

 Currently supported: Code Completions, Diagnostics, Go to Definition, Syntax Highlighting

 All CSS language support functionality is also supported (hover hints, inline color picker, etc.).
-Some CSS diagnostics no longer apply in Stylable and are filtered out.
+Some CSS diagnostics were removed in order to support custom Stylable syntax.

 ## Installation